tiagohtavares/printf/README.md

 ## About

-This project consists of recreating printf.
+This project consists of recreating <a href="https://man7.org/linux/man-pages/man3/printf.3.html">printf</a>.

 ## Implementation